 Wrist tendonitis accounts for a significant percentage of workplace injury claims.
-Because Worker's Compensation laws vary by jurisdiction, it may or may not be compensable under the Worker's Compensation system in place where you live and work.
+Because workers' compensation laws vary by jurisdiction, it may or may not be compensable under the workers' comp system in place where you live and work.

 Wrist tendonitis occurs when the tendons in your wrist become inflamed, usually as a result of repetitive motion and/or overuse of the wrist.
 For this reason, perhaps the most commonly-identified form of wrist tendonitis is a Repetitive Strain Injury (RSI) known as Carpal Tunnel Syndrome.

 However, if the condition is more severe and a physician suspects nerve damage, surgery may be necessary to resolve or relieve wrist tendonitis symptoms.
 Surgery will be followed by a recovery period, of course, and it is important to follow your doctor's instructions.
-You should also obtain his or her advice about whether you should return to your previous employment -- including whether there should be any limitations placed on your job duties -- and what your future prognosis will be.
+You should also obtain his or her advice about whether you should return to your previous employment—including whether there should be any limitations placed on your job duties—and what your future prognosis will be.

-You might also want to consult with a lawyer to determine whether Worker's Compensation may cover your claim, or whether you might have to pursue litigation to recover lost wages, medical expenses, and other damages.
-Also, make sure you are examined by your doctor so he or she can properly diagnose you and refer you to a specialist, if necessary.
+You might also want to consult with a lawyer to determine whether workers' compensation will cover your claim, or whether you might have to pursue litigation to recover lost wages, medical expenses, and other damages.
+Also, make sure you are examined by your doctor to receive a proper diagnosis and a referral to a specialist, if necessary.

 Whether through the workers' comp system or litigation, you can seek to recover any lost earnings that resulted from the injury, including missed time for recovery or doctors' appointments.
 You can also seek to recover medical expenses that were related to your wrist tendonitis.
 If your employer could have accommodated you to alleviate the injury but failed to do so, you may be entitled other damages as well.